Complimentary shipping on all desks

 Standing Desks

 A standing desk allows you to alternate between sitting and standing throughout the day, reducing the risk of fatigue and injury.
 Look for a desk that is adjustable and allows you to switch between sitting and standing easily.
-The Tenon is the perfect home office desk for this application.
-The desk allows for preset height adjustment between sitting and standing and even alerts you when it’s time to stand.
+The Tenon supports preset height adjustment between sitting and standing and can alert you when it is time to stand.

 Ergonomic Keyboards and Mice

 An ergonomic keyboard and mouse can help reduce strain on your wrists and arms.
-Look for a keyboard and mouse that are designed to promote a natural hand position and reduce the risk of repetitive strain injuries.
+Look for tools designed to promote a natural hand position and reduce the risk of repetitive strain injuries.

-Proper ergonomics isn't just about staying healthy and avoiding injury - it's also about promoting productivity and efficiency.
+Proper ergonomics is not just about staying healthy and avoiding injury.
+It is also about promoting productivity and efficiency.
 When employees are comfortable and supported, they are better able to focus on their work and avoid distractions.
-This can lead to increased productivity, job satisfaction, and overall success for the organization.

 Ergonomics is an essential aspect of creating a healthy and productive work environment.
 By following these tips and investing in ergonomic tools and accessories, you can create a workstation that promotes good posture, reduces the risk of injury, and helps you stay focused and productive throughout the day.